Karate Classes In Anerley

 Anerley Karate Teacher

 Searching for a karate coach or karate instructional classes in Anerley ?

-Karate might be thought of as a weapon-less means of self defence.
-It incorporates powerful offensive and defensive techniques using all parts of the body to their maximum advantage.
-It is an empty handed martial art that was built to fend off armed adversaries.
+Karate could be described as a weapon-less means of self defence.
+It consists of powerful offensive and defensive tactics making use of all parts of the body to their highest possible advantage.
+It is deemed an empty handed martial art that was built to fend off armed adversaries.